-By employing the most advanced methods of test development, the Influence IQ Test is designed to measure one’s understanding of how to best change others in desirable directions.
+By employing the most advanced methods of test development, the Influence IQ Test measures your understanding of how to best change others in desirable directions.

 The capacity to influence others—to capture an audience, convince the undecided, convert the opposition—has always been a prized skill.
 But, thanks to a set of revolutionary developments, it is no longer only an elusive art, known just to those with an in-born sense of how to turn a phrase just so.